The best advice for homeowners contemplating a home equity loan: Tread carefully.

 Work your way up the food chain until you get someone who will fill in the blanks.

-The nitty-gritty of home equity loans: Lenders are more likely to lend if the house you’re borrowing against is your primary residence.
-If it’s an investment property, you may still get the loan, but you’ll have to have more equity and the interest rate could be higher, says Bresko.
+Lenders are more likely to lend to you if the house you’re borrowing against is your primary residence.
+If it’s an investment property, you may still get the loan, but you’ll have to have more equity and the interest rate could be higher, Bresko says.

 Lenders will approve a home equity loan if you have really good credit and 10 to 15 percent equity in your residence.

-If the home securing the loan is an investment property, lenders want to see the same good credit, plus at least 30 percent equity, “because there’s more risk with investment property,” says Bresko.
+If the home securing the loan is an investment property, lenders want to see the same good credit, plus at least 30 percent equity, “because there’s more risk with investment property,” Bresko says.

 Your financial life won’t always run smoothly.
-Job loss and family emergencies can change your cash flow overnight.
-So, if you’re negotiating a loan that uses your home as collateral, be sure to build in some wiggle room.
+Job loss and emergencies can change your cash flow overnight.
+So, if you’re negotiating a loan that uses your home as collateral, be sure to build in some wiggle room so you can cover emergency expenses.